NIXON-KOH/Student-intiated-learning/README.md

 # Student-intiated-learning
-This repo is for my Student Initated learning as I explore and improve myself in a programming aspect
+This repo is for my Student Initated learning to learn programming